+I was born and raised in Darwin and my parents helped rebuild the city after Cyclone Tracy when the whole town had to work together as a community.
+I believe strongly in the resilience of Territorians and our can-do attitude to when it comes to working out the practical ideas that are needed to solve our most important issues.
 I’m passionate about seeing the Territory grow sustainably.
 We are one of the world’s best regions for harnessing solar energy.
 That’s why we need solar instead of fracking.
 If we want to protect our communities, our climate and our water in the long term, we need to transition to a resilient sustainable economy and that means renewable technologies.

 I’ve worked all over the Territory as a filmmaker, including teaching media art and video making in Aboriginal communities from Arnhem Land to Wadeye.
 These experience have given me a deep respect for Indigenous cultural knowledge.
 I acknowledge the need for us to confront our colonial history and achieve reconciliation with our first peoples - and that includes investing a sustainable Indigenous communities with sustainable land management, regenerative economics and renewable energy as a foundation for long term resilience.

 I’m standing because I believe there has never been a more urgent time to protect our planet and our communities from corporate greed and small minded politics.
 For too long, our governments have been under the spell of big donors who don’t contribute their fair share of tax and who are wrecking the planet and our livelihoods.
 Beyond the challenges of Covid-19 which has revealed just how vulnerable our economic structures are, we are facing a planetary climate emergency that requires significant transformational change in order to ensure our land and people are safe and resilient now and into the future.